Teaching Assistant (TA)/Reader Information (MAE)

 • The course I was assigned to says, "The Staff", what do I do?

 • The “Staff” designation is listed when the assignment of Instructor of Record (IOR) is delayed.
 In this instance, focus on the course assigned to you.
-The graduate coordinator will send an email of all selected TAs and the (IOR) for the course when they have been assigned.
+The graduate coordinator will send an email of all selected TAs/Readers and the (IOR) for the course when they have been assigned.

-• Be patient, as the TA selection process takes time.
+• Be patient, as the selection process takes time.
 Multiple emails sent to our department to check the status of your submitted forms slows down the process.
 You will receive an email from the graduate coordinator if additional information/action is needed.